Georgia Wing Civil Air Patrol

-The Georgia Wing of Civil Air Patrol (CAP) is the highest echelon of CAP in the State of Georgia.
+The Georgia Wing (GAWG) is a subdivision of the Civil Air Patrol which oversees its operations in Georgia.
+They provide emergency services, aerospace education, and cadet programs within the state.
 Georgia Wing headquarters are located at Dobbins Air Reserve Base in Marietta, Georgia.

-Georgia Wing is abbreviated as "GAWG", and is often referred to by its members as "GA-Wing".
+Georgia Wing is often referred to by its members as "GA-Wing".

 Mission

-CAP has three primary missions: providing emergency services; offering cadet programs for youth; and providing aerospace education for CAP members and the general public.
+CAP focuses itself on accomplishing its three main missions: to provide emergency services during critical times; offer cadet programs that help young people develop important life skills and leadership abilities; and give aerospace education to its members and the general public.

 Emergency services

 CAP provides emergency services including search and rescue, disaster relief support and assistance in humanitarian aid missions.
-The CAP provides Air Force support through conducting light transport, communications support, and low-altitude route surveys.
+The CAP provides Air Force support through providing light transport, communications support, and low-altitude route surveys.
 CAP may also assist in counter-drug missions, if required.

 Cadet programs

-CAP offers a cadet program for youth ages12 to 21.
+CAP offers a cadet program for youth ages 12 to 21.
 The program is organized as a sixteen-step training program which offers aerospace education, leadership training, physical fitness, and moral leadership.

 Aerospace education

 CAP provides aerospace education for both CAP members and the general public.
-It includes providing training to the members of the CAP, and offering workshops for youth across the nation via schools and public aviation events, primarily.
+It includes providing training to the members of the CAP, and offering workshops for youth across the nation via schools and public aviation events.

 Structure

-Georgia Wing is the highest echelon of Civil Air Patrol in Georgia.
-GA Wing reports to Southeast Region CAP, who reports to CAP National Headquarters.
+Georgia Wing is the highest level of Civil Air Patrol in Georgia. the Georgia Wing reports to Southeast Region CAP, who reports to CAP National Headquarters.

-Below the Wing level, Georgia is divided into Groups.
-Each Group conducts its own training and programs, as well as participates in larger-scale training and events with the rest of Georgia Wing, Southeast Region, and National CAP organizations (e.g. professional development classes, emergency services training classes and exercises, cadet flight orientation events, and cadet and senior aerospace and leadership training events).
+Below the wing level, Georgia is divided into groups.
+Each group conducts its own training and programs, as well as participates in larger-scale training and events with the rest of Georgia Wing, Southeast Region, and National CAP organizations (e.g. professional development classes, emergency services training classes and exercises, cadet flight orientation events, and cadet and senior aerospace and leadership training events).

-Underneath each Group are numerous squadrons.
+Underneath each group are numerous squadrons.
 Squadrons are the local level of organization, and squadrons typically meet weekly to conduct training.
 There are three types of Civil Air Patrol squadrons.
 A cadet squadron focuses primarily on providing training and education (leadership, character development, aerospace education, and emergency services training) for cadets.
 A senior squadron is a unit dedicated to allowing senior members to focus on CAP's missions.
 Composite squadrons have both cadets and senior members working together.

-Groups and Squadrons
+Groups and squadrons

 Group 1

 Group I is responsible for operations in and around Northwest Metro Atlanta.